DaniilJechev/SearchEnigne/README.md

 ### Answers window
 ![answer window](resources/readmeAssets/5.png)\
 That's a _read-only_ window, with no opportunity to edit.
-But has horizontal and vertical slider for navigation.\
+But has horizontal and vertical slider for navigation.

 #### json Structure
-If searching was successful user can see the list of answers to requests with this structure:
+If searching was successful, user can see the list of answers to requests with this structure:
 ```json
 "request<ID>": {
     "queryText": "someText",